-I do and I love the Hallmark and Lifetime movies and one of my goals is to have work up there, but that doesn't mean that any of my characters are less then just because they are women.
+I do and I love the Hallmark and Lifetime movies and one of my goals is to have work on both, but that doesn't mean that any of my characters are less than just because they are women.

-You can write women leads without doing them disservice.
+You can write women leads without doing them a disservice.